Back to all frameworks

 A developer choosing between bug fixes, feature requests, and tech debt

-This embedded chat starts from the framework on this page, so you can ask how to apply it, when it fails, or whether another framework would fit better.
+The chat starts from this framework, so you can ask how to apply it, when it falls short, or whether another framework fits your situation better.

 Talk through Eisenhower Matrix

-This chat already knows the current page context and will start from Eisenhower Matrix before recommending alternatives.
+This chat knows the current page context and starts from Eisenhower Matrix before recommending alternatives.

 TT